The Stata Center, Building 32-G730

 fanl at csail dot mit dot edu

-Our new project website for automatic patch generation via learning is available now, with informations about Prophet, SRR, and more!
+Our new project website for automatic patch generation via learning is available now, with informations about Genesis, Prophet, SRR, and more!

 Our paper is accepted by ICSE'16.
 The paper analyzes search spaces of the state-of-art patch generation systems!